aspose-cells-cloud/Aspose.Cells-Products/cells/en/go/saveas/xlsm-to-xltm/_index.md

 ---
 title: Save XLSM as XLTM API for Go
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Go to save XLSM format file as XLTM format file.
 url: /go/saveas/xlsm-to-xltm/
 ---